Stephen Mitchell (philanthropist): Legacy

 Although he is thought not to have taken part in public affairs during his lifetime, Stephen Mitchell’s will also ensured provision of the residue of his estate, amounting to £66,998 10s.
-6d., in a trust deed for the establishment and maintenance of a large Public Library "with all the modern accessories connected therewith."
+6d., in a trust deed for the establishment and maintenance of a large public library "with all the modern accessories connected therewith."
 Rather than insisting that the library bore his name, he stated that his bequest should be the nucleus of the fund and allowed for “contributions from others”.

 This public bequest was to be offered first to Glasgow but, if the City did not accept the conditions within six months, it was to be offered to Edinburgh.
 Glasgow Corporation was notified of the bequest on 6 May 1874, and it was formally accepted on 16 July of that year.
-Before adopting the Public Libraries (Scotland) Act of 1854, Glasgow had utilised rate-levying powers in local Acts to raise the required funding for continuing the maintenance of libraries.
+Before adopting the Public Libraries (Scotland) Act 1854, Glasgow had utilised rate-levying powers in local acts to raise the required funding for continuing the maintenance of libraries.

-According to Mitchell’s stipulation, a constitution for the running of the library was later drawn up embodying the principal provisions of the trust deed, namely that the library was to be known as The Mitchell Library; that the amount of the bequest was to be allowed to remain at interest until it amounted to £70,000, or if thought necessary a larger sum, before a commencement was made; that in the selection of books to form the library, no books should be excluded on the ground that they contravene present opinions on politics or religion; that the library should be freely open to the public under suitable regulations; that contributions of money or of books might be accepted; and that collections of books might be kept together and known by the donor's or other distinctive name.
+According to Mitchell's stipulation, a constitution for the running of the library was later drawn up embodying the principal provisions of the trust deed, namely that the library was to be known as The Mitchell Library; that the amount of the bequest was to be allowed to remain at interest until it amounted to £70,000, or if thought necessary a larger sum, before a commencement was made; that in the selection of books to form the library, no books should be excluded on the ground that they contravene present opinions on politics or religion; that the library should be freely open to the public under suitable regulations; that contributions of money or of books might be accepted; and that collections of books might be kept together and known by the donor's or other distinctive name.